 Chapter 25: Knowledge and Global Environmental Policy

-Marc Williams In modern, technological society knowledge is a prized asset.
+25 Knowledge and global environmental policy Marc Williams In modern, technological society knowledge is a prized asset.
 Knowledge has a number of dimensions and includes instruction, learning, information and authorized belief.
 The possession of knowledge provides its holders with the skills to enhance their material well-being.
 At base knowledge is concerned with the production of truth and with accurate representations of reality.
 The importance of knowledge in environmental policy making arises from a number of sources.
 It is widely accepted that modern global environmental challenges are characterized by uncertainty, irreversibility and uniqueness or nonsubstitutability (Pearce, 1990: 366).
 And it is the ﬁrst of these three features that directs attention to the role of knowledge in environmental policy making.
 Whether we are concerned with greenhouse gases and global warming, biodiversity, hazardous and toxic wastes, desertiﬁcation, the hole in the ozone layer or the impact of acid rain, the role of knowledge becomes an important consideration.
 There are, of course, many factors that account for the success or failure of international efforts to halt or reverse environmental decline, but it is widely accepted that knowledge plays an important role in the policy process.
 Furthermore debates in society about how to respond to environmental degradation – for example, what forms of conservation or preservation are required – are shaped by conceptions of knowledge.
 In the absence of a single truth about the human/nature interface (Pepper, 1996) competing conceptions abound concerning appropriate policy responses.
-Although knowledge is not the sole factor determining environmental policy, it is, as will be demonstrated below,...
+Although knowledge is not the sole factor determining environmental policy, it...

 You are not authenticated to view the full text of this chapter or article.